Mandanamohi/Hangman/README.md

 This script will continuously ask the user to guess a letter.
 It validates the guess to ensure it is a single alphabetical character.
 If the guess passes the checks, it breaks out of the loop and prints the guessed letter.
 If the guess does not pass the checks, it prints a message prompting the user to enter a valid letter.

-**3)Check whether the letter guessed by the user is in the secret word that was randomly chosen by the computer.
+3)Check whether the letter guessed by the user is in the secret word that was randomly chosen by the computer.
 For example, if the user guesses the letter "a" and the secret word is "apple", then your code should check if "a" is in "apple". import random

-# List of secret words
+ List of secret words:
 words = ["apple", "banana", "orange", "grape", "pear"]

-# Randomly choose a word from the list
 secret_word = random.choice(words)

 while True: